learn-co-curriculum/phase-3-active-record-writing-migrations-lab/README.md

 timestamps.

-Make sure to also follow proper naming conventions and use snake_case for the file names, and CamelCase for the class names.
+Make sure to also follow proper naming conventions and use snake_case for the file names, and PascalCase for the class names.
 The names must match **exactly** in order for the migrations to work.

 ## Creating a Table